RajarshiCode/cpp-basics-and-STL-for-CP/README.md

 Here in this repo, you will find CPP basics and STL codes for beginners.
 This repo will help the beginner(like me😁) to kick start their CP journey.

-If like this repo, then make sure you give a star and fork it.
+If you like this repo, then make sure you give it a star and fork it too.

 ### Licenses